Mexico's Next Top Model season 5

-Season five of Mexico's Next Top Model, the Mexican adaptation of Tyra Banks' America's Next Top Model, aired on Sony Entertainment Television from September to December 2014.
+Season five of Mexico's Next Top Model, the Mexican adaptation of Tyra Banks' America's Next Top Model, aired on Sony Entertainment Television from September 29 to December 15 2014.
 The show was once again hosted by Mexican model Jaydy Michel.
-The panel of the previous season remained largely unchanged, save for the addition of creative director Óscar Madrazo as one of the main judges, with judge Antonio González de Cosío serving as the show's creative director in his place.
+The panel of the previous season remained largely unchanged, save for the addition of creative director Oscar Madrazo as one of the main judges, with judge Antonio González de Cosío serving as the show's creative director in his place.

 The prize package for this season included a cash prize of Mex$300,000, $125,000 worth of Tommy Hilfiger apparel along with an appearance for a presentation in New York Fashion Week, $50,000 worth of Mary Kay cosmetics, a modeling contract with Queta Rojas management, a brand new Volkswagen Tiguan, and an editorial spread in Glamour magazine, replacing the show's previous magazine sponsor, Elle.

 The winner of the contest was Vanessa Ponce, 22 years old.
-She was born in Mexico City, Mexico, represented the city of León in the State of Guanajuato, Mexico.
+She was born in Mexico City, Mexico, and represented the city of León in the State of Guanajuato, Mexico.